MarcusGrass/MarcusGrass.github.io/pages/projects/Boot.md

 I did some programming against the Yubikeys, I published a small runner to sign data with a Yubikey [here](https://github.com/MarcusGrass/yk-verify) but got a bit discouraged by the need for [pcscd](https://pcsclite.apdu.fr/) to connect.
-Later I managed to do a pure rust integration against the Linux usb driver, and will publish that pretty soon.
+Later I managed to do a pure rust integration against the Linux usb interface, and will publish that pretty soon.

 Then I started thinking about if I could integrate this into my boot process, I got derailed.